p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 #### Definition of Control

-When we use the word 'control' what is actual meant is the chance of mining $n$ number of blocks in a row to a certain threshold.
-What is the threshold?
+The use of the word 'control' encompasses the question 'what is the chance of mining $n$ number of blocks in a row to a certain threshold'.
-In answering the question, what is $n$, when considering reorgs, they go passed the coinbase transaction, that is a good limit.

-So to rephrase the question, what is the chance of mining $n$ blocks in a row?
-What is the probability of mining $n$ blocks in a row?
+So to rephrase the question, what is the probability of mining $n$ blocks in a row?
 Let $n$ = 20, 50, 100

-A series of scenarios will be played out.
-Which scenario is more efficient?
-Which is cheaper- buying hashrate is easier?
+A series of scenarios have been considered, where multiple mining algorithms with varied hashraties and ease at which it takes to control the network discussed.

 #### Hashrate